kivlor/ludum-dare-35/LOG.md

 #### 18:30

 Fuck me, timers are working!
-My habbit of refactoring ALL THE TIME had me removing the `console.log` calls.
+My habit of refactoring ALL THE TIME had me removing the `console.log` calls.
 Back to it!

 #### 19:26